pavponn/Concentration/README.md

 # Concentration
-Concentration game for iOS devices written on Swift.
+Concentration game for iOS devices written in Swift.
-Not finished.
+Prototype.
 Demo from Stanford CS193